vsheahan/System-Collapse-Rise-Of-The-Invaders/README.md

 Even sophisticated ML detectors struggle with adversarial attacks.
 27% recall means 73% of attacks get through.
 Detection is hard.
 Attackers have the advantage.
 Perfect defense is impossible.

 **For The Framework**:
 Stress testing revealed critical gaps that wouldn't have been found with standard test datasets.
 The framework successfully identified distribution mismatch and detector blind spots.
-It's not comprehensive (can't be), but it's useful.
+It's limited in scope (can't cover everything), but it's useful.

 **For Future Work**:
 This provides a foundation for iterative improvement.
 Test on diverse attacks, fix blind spots, re-test, repeat.
 Red team / blue team forever.
 The game never ends, but you can get better at playing it.